How to solve the “no event found” issue in the Modern Events Calendar

 - Check the events not to be expired

-- Featured images for events in Carousel shortcode
+- Featured images for events in the Carousel shortcode

-- Deactivate all your plugins and let the MEC remain active only, set your theme on default, then reload the page, if the issue was solved, then activate your plugins one by one and your theme, refresh your page and check to see which plugin is causing the issue.
+- Deactivate all your plugins and let the MEC remain active only, set your theme on default, then reload the page.
+If the issue is solved, then activate your plugins one by one and your theme, refresh your page, and check to see which plugin is causing the issue.
 Please let us know the results.

-- Please check MEC Dashboard, do you have ongoing events?
+- Please check MEC Dashboard if you have Upcoming events.

 Fix “No Event Found” With SQL Query:

-We strongly advise you get a backup of your database first.
+We strongly advise you to get a backup of your database first.